 Sola Abegunde, a faceless author of a watery piece written to attack the Oyo State governor, is bereft of this elementary knowledge.
 Hence, he only succeeded in embarrassing himself in his bid to cast aspersion on the choice of the vast majority of Oyo State people.

-For starters, consider this construction: Makinde has (sic) demonstrated that he possesses an uncommon…
+Consider this construction: Makinde has (sic) demonstrated that he possesses an uncommon…

 Pray, what manner of construction is this?
 Need I say more than this fellow is unfit for the chore his taskmasters assigned him?

 From his writing, it is evident that Abegunde, who still obviously hurts from the devastating defeat his sponsors suffered in the 2023 governorship election in Oyo State, has issues with five things.
-These are Governor Makinde’s abolition of the,000 levy imposed on school children by the previous administration, the Ibadan chieftaincy matter, the Light-Up Oyo project, the governor’s attitude to the pact and the governor’s appeal.
+These are Governor Makinde’s abolition of the,000 levy imposed on schoolchildren by the previous administration, the Ibadan chieftaincy matter, the Light-Up Oyo project, the governor’s attitude to the pact and the governor’s appeal.

 On the Ibadan chieftaincy matter, when former Governor Abiola Ajimobi (may God rest his soul) mooted the idea of installing Ibadan High Chiefs as their Royal Highnesses, what Makinde said was that the idea of transforming the traditional institution should have come from members of the institution and not forced on them by the government.
 This is why the Oyo State Chieftaincy Law was amended recently to accommodate the changes that members of the institution are yearning for.
 The difference between the handling of the Ibadan chieftaincy matter by former Governor Ajimobi and Governor Makinde is that while the former adopted a top-down style, the latter employed a bottom-top approach.
 It is common knowledge across the globe that the bottom-top approach works better and serves the purpose of the people better.

-The Light-up Oyo project, which has covered about 250km, is meant to improve economy and security.
+The Light-up Oyo project, which covers about 250km, is meant to improve the economy and security.
 So, it is dear to Makinde’s heart as he has repeatedly said.
 Granted, there are issues but the issues are receiving attention.
 That the Governor admitted publicly that the project is being audited speaks of his transparency and commitment to ensuring that the state gets value for its investment.
 He should be commended for this, not upbraided.

 Abegunde alleged that the Governor does not keep his part of a pact.
 That is a very unfair cut.
-The majority of Oyo State residents will attest that Makinde has kept most of the promises he made to them.
+Most Oyo State residents will attest that Makinde has kept most of the promises he made to them.
 Ditto for the majority of the political class.
 But the fact is that while it is possible to meet a person’s needs, satisfying anyone’s greed is a herculean task.
 So, those who think the Governor doesn’t keep his promises need a rethink.

 Abegunde, like Alice in Wonderland, is troubled about why Governor Makinde enjoys so much support from the people of Oyo State.
 His words: “I still wonder in awe.”
 Well, wonder no more.
 It is not hypnotism or inducement as you suggested, it is called charm (hope I didn’t get you confused) or charisma.